San Luis, Arizona: Economy

-The Arizona State Prison Complex – Yuma is located on the corner of Avenue B and Juan Sanchez Boulevard, in San Luis.
+Arizona State Prison Complex – Yuma is located on the corner of Avenue B and Cesar Chavez Boulevard, in San Luis.
 ASPC-Yuma provides housing to an average population of 2,279 convicted male felons.
 ASPC–Yuma is also a major employer in Yuma County, employing 755 full-time employees.
 Moreover, it is a provider of inmate work crews utilized by members of local, state and community organizations.
 Among other duties, ASPC-Yuma has a Wildland Fire Crew that consists of one sergeant, two correctional officers and twenty inmates that assists in fighting fires throughout Arizona.

 San Luis Detention Facility was opened in 2007.
 The facility is owned by the San Luis Detention Facility Development Corporation, a subsidiary of the city, and is operated by LaSalle Corrections.
 The facility is located on the eastern edge of the city near the Arizona State Prison Complex.
 It has 464 beds to hold detainees, primarily for violations of immigration laws, from federal authorities.
 Approximately 80 full-time employees are employed by the facility.